 $600: I started including this reminder to make sure folks know I'm filling out a 1099 for them if their pay exceeds $600 in whatever year they're working with me.
 A 1099 form requires a social.
 One way to avoid having to chase them down later for their social is to have them fill out the optional W9 - I did this in person with 5 of my crew this time around.
 You can download this form from the IRS site here.
 As it goes without saying, secure that form once it's filled out.

 Offer multiple ways to pay your crew.
-Even in this day and age, most people prefer a check when they know they'll absorb the transaction fees of Paypal, which are competitive in the merchant processor industry (2.9% plus 0.30 per transaction as of summer 2017).
+Even in this day and age, most people prefer a check when they know they'll absorb the transaction fees of Paypal, which are competitive in the merchant processor industry (2.9% plus 0.30 per transaction last I checked).